Tristan22400/IAMC_format/README.md

 UPDATE and CHECK of the different dictionaries.

 - If you want to update the aggregation dictionary or the translation dict, you need to run the update_dict.py with the argument aggregation or variable according to the dict you want to modify.
-The command line is then python update_dict.py --arguments aggregations (variables)
+The command line is then python update_dict.py --arguments aggregations  or  python update_dict.py --arguments variables.
 - If you want to change a variable that is already defined, you can force the update of both dictionaries by running the following command line. python update_dict.py --arguments aggregations,forced or python update_dict.py --arguments variables,forced
 - If you want to update without overwriting then you need to run the update_dict.py with the following command.